facebook/sapling/README.md

 	hg clone git://github.com/schacon/hg-git.git

+If you want to clone a github repository for later pushing (or any other repository you access via ssh), you need to convert the ssh url to a format with explicit protocol prefix (mind the switch from colon to slash after the host!):

+	git clone git@github.com:schacon/hg-git.git
+	hg clone git+ssh://git@github.com/schacon/hg-git.git

 If you are starting from an existing Hg repository, you have to setup a Git repository somewhere that you have push access to, add it as default path or default-push path in your .hg/hgrc and then run `hg push` from within your project.
 For example:

 	cd hg-git # (an Hg repository)
-	(edit .hg/hgrc and add the target git url in the path section) hg push
+	(edit .hg/hgrc and add the target git url in the paths section) hg push

 This will convert all your Hg data into Git objects and push them up to the Git server.

-If you want to clone a github repository for later pushing (or any other repository you access via ssh), you need to convert the ssh url to a format with explicit protocol prefix (mind the switch from colon to slash after the host!):

-	git clone git@github.com:schacon/hg-git.git
-	hg clone git+ssh://git@github.com/schacon/hg-git.git

 Now that you have an Hg repository that can push/pull to/from a Git repository, you can fetch updates with `hg pull`.